-Over 600 million votes were cast in selecting the New7Wonders of the World, New7Wonders of Nature, and the New7Wonders of Cities.
+More than 600 million votes were cast in selecting the New7Wonders of the World, New7Wonders of Nature, and the New7Wonders of Cities.

 The concept of the New Seven Wonders of the World was based on the Seven Ancient Wonders of the World, which was compiled by Philon of Byzantium in 200 B.C.
 Philon's list was essentially a travel guide for his fellow Athenians, and all the man-made sites were located in the Mediterranean Sea basin.
-Unfortunately, only one of the original seven wonders of the ancient world remains today--the Pyramids of Egypt.
-The other six ancient wonders were: the Lighthouse of Alexandria, the Temple of Artemis, the Statue of Zeus, the Colossus of Rhodes, the Hanging Gardens of Babylon, the Mausoleum of Halicarnassus.
+Unfortunately, only one of the original seven wonders of the ancient world remains today—the Pyramids of Egypt.
+The other six ancient wonders were: the Lighthouse of Alexandria, the Temple of Artemis, the Statue of Zeus, the Colossus of Rhodes, the Hanging Gardens of Babylon, and the Mausoleum of Halicarnassus.

 Almost all of the top 21 finalist sites are accessible via cruise ship or overnight land extensions, so cruise lovers can use this list for travel planning much like the ancient Athenians did.
-The New 7 Wonders of the World (and how you can see them from a cruise) are:

-- The Great Wall of China in northern China can be visited on a combination land tour and Yangtze River cruise in China or an ocean cruise that ports in Tianjin and has a shore excursion to the Great Wall.
+- The Great Wall of China in northern China can be visited on a combination land tour and Yangtze River cruise in China, or an ocean cruise that ports in Tianjin and has a shore excursion to the Great Wall.

 - Petra in Jordan can be visited on a cruise to the Red Sea and the Middle East where the ship docks at Aqaba, Jordan.
 Ships repositioning between the Mediterranean and Asia often stopover at Petra.